dspeyer/dspeyer.github.io/magic.md

 ## Enchantment

-This school affects souls or other spirits, particularly the parts that manage emotions.
+This school affects the brains of animals, particularly the parts that manage emotions.

 Save: Will
 Skill: Diplomacy (cha)